houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 three(trackerFunc)(); // trackerFuncCallCount => 3
 ```

-In sum, we can track the amount of times that a number calls the function `trackerFunc` in the following table.
+In sum, we can track the amount of times that a number calls the function `trackerFunc` in the following table:

 | Number    | # of `trackerFunc` calls |
 | - | - |